garv-makkar/College-Job-Portel-OOPs-Assignment/README.md

-# College-Job-Portel-OOPs-Assignment
+# Ecommerce OOPs Assignment

-A CLI based program.
-(An assignment of advance programming course)
+A CLI-based program implementing an e-commerce application functionalities.
+(An assignment of advanced programming course)